material-components/material-components-android/docs/components/Card.md

 ![Elevated card with a light grey overlay; secondary title and Action 1 and Action 2 buttons](assets/cards/cards_dragged.png)

-Cards have an `app:state_dragged` that has foreground and elevation changes to convey motion.
+Cards have an `app:state_dragged` with foreground and elevation changes to convey motion.
 We recommend using [`ViewDragHelper`](https://developer.android.com/reference/androidx/customview/widget/ViewDragHelper) to set the dragged state: